A water meter is required for any account that receives water service.

 Manually Read: Just over a third of EAWSD customers have these original types of water meters, and they are manually read by technicians.
 If you have this type of meter, you may notice an EAWSD truck with a driver who parks nearby and gets out to access the meter and take the reading.
 If you are uncertain if a person at your property is a District meter reader, ask them for identification.
 Manually read meters are being phased out and replaced with the newest type of meters, the Beacon meter (see below).
 Approximately 200 replacements are budgeted for each year, and full replacement is scheduled by the end of 2021 – sooner if extra funding is received.

-BEACON Read: Over a quarter of all customers are already served by the latest meters known as BEACON Automatic Meter Reading devices, which use radio signals to communicate with cell towers.
+BEACON Read: Over half of all customers are already served by the latest meters known as BEACON Automatic Meter Reading devices, which use radio signals to communicate with cell towers.
 These meters require no manual reading and are replacing manually read meters.
 BEACON meters use a technology that provides updated usage information on a daily basis, which customers can access through a password-protected online account.
-Customers with newly installed BEACON meters are encouraged to set-up their EyeOnWater account as soon as the meter is installed.
-The online account allows you to be notified by email or text if a leak, (continuous water flow over a 24-hour period) is detected.
+Customers with newly installed BEACON meters are encouraged to set-up their EyeOnWater (EOW) account as soon as the meter is installed.
+Once installed, you will be provided with instructions to set up your EOW account.
+The second part of the setup is a leak alert notification which allows you to be notified by email or text if a leak, (continuous water flow over a 24-hour period) is detected.
 Click the EyeOnWater link for more information on how to set-up your account and activate leak alerts.
-Below are additional links to view tutorials.
+Below a

 Damage and Inaccurate Readings